BWNC-code/share-the-plate/TESTING.md

 1. Added a comment to a recipe and verified it was displayed correctly.

-2. Edited a comment and verified changes were saved and displayed correctly.

-3. Deleted a comment and verified it was removed from the list of comments.
+2. Deleted a comment and verified it was removed from the list of comments.

 ### Account Deactivation Manual